MMendes24/wunderlistAPI/README.md

         "password": "one111",
         }
     ```
-    The response of the login request returned the token as well as the user's id.
+    API returns a token as well as the user's id.

 * /api/users (GET)